 11. Rich People Aren’t Paying More for Social Security

-Although the wage cap is going up this year, it hasn’t gone up that much.
-The new limit is $128,400.
-That means someone making 10 times that amount — $1.28 million — will not pay a dime extra in Social Security tax.
+Although the wage cap is higher this year, it hasn’t gone up that much.
+The new limit is $132,900.
+That means someone making 10 times that amount — $1.33 million — will not pay a dime extra in Social Security tax.
 Some have argued that leaving the nation’s higher-wage earners exempt from the tax on earnings above a specific threshold is causing the Social Security system to lose out on money it desperately needs.

 12. Social Security Benefits Might Be Cut

-During the presidential campaign, then-candidate Donald Trump pledged not to cut Social Security benefits.
-Paul Ryan, speaker of the House, also has said he has no plans to reduce program benefits.
+During his presidential campaign, then-candidate Donald Trump pledged not to cut Social Security benefits.
+Nancy Pelosi, the speaker of the House, also has said she intends to protect program benefits.

-Some members of the Republican Congress have said entitlement cuts are the best way to shore up the Social Security program, however.
+Some Republican members of Congress have said entitlement cuts are the best way to shore up the Social Security program, however.
 And Trump’s budget director, Mick Mulvaney, has said changes to entitlement programs might be necessary to shore up the nation’s finances.

 13. The Retirement Age Might Be Increased